facebook/react-native-website/docs/appstate.md

 To see the current state, you can check `AppState.currentState`, which will be kept up-to-date.
 However, `currentState` will be null at launch while `AppState` retrieves it over the bridge.

-You can remove line 7 & 24 in the functional component example if you don't want to see the AppState update from active to inactive (iOS).
-After that you must alter line 30 to something like `appState.current`.

 <div class="toggler">
   <ul role="tablist" class="toggle-syntax">
     <li id="functional" class="button-functional" aria-selected="false" role="tab" tabindex="0" aria-controls="functionaltab" onclick="displayTabs('syntax', 'functional')">